 Value and coverages

 The value of your possessions (your home, personal collections and automobiles, for example) may dictate how much insurance you need.
 Coverage also affects premium.
-It makes sense that $1,000,000 liability costs more than $500,000.
+It makes sense that $1 million in liability coverage costs more than $500,000.
 Additional coverages, such as scheduled property, extended replacement cost, accident forgiveness or auto rental expense may increase cost.
-You want to make sure you have enough coverage to protect you in the event of a covered loss.
+You want to make sure you have enough coverage to protect yourself in the event of a covered loss.

 Typically, the higher your deductible, the lower your premium.
 The deductible is the portion you pay out of pocket before the insurance company pays for a loss.
-Increasing your deductible means you have more skin in the game.
-You are personally taking on more of the risk.
+Increasing your deductible means you are personally taking on more of the risk.
 Your agent can provide guidance on an appropriate deductible based on your assets and exposures.

 Type and age